skylerspark/Realistic-Pixels/README.md

 From a CLI like cmd, call `SmushImages.exe "XBR" -wrap input.png output.png`.
 Rename `input.png` and `output.png` to whatever you want. or just place the picture in the folder, rename it to input, and run the batch file in there.

+Run it as many times as you need to keep doubling the resolution!